How to Make Beer Soap

 Once I have all the lye incorporated, I usually put the pitcher(s) in my sink with cold water and ice to speed up the cooling process.
 I’ve noticed that with a regular lye and water solution, the stink will eventually go away when all the lye has been fully incorporated.
 Not so much with the beer.
 In fact, the plastic pitcher will probably carry the smell even after you run it through the dishwasher too.
 So don’t think you can use it for lemonade when you’re finished making soap.
 NOT that you would use your lye pitcher for lemonade anyway!!

 When the temperature of the lye solution reaches about 85-90 degrees, you’re ready to make soap.
-I do use my stick blender for this soap, but you really wouldn’t have to.
-It will set up just fine with a spoon.
+I usually use my stick blender for this soap, but you could also use a hand whisk.
 I just like the smoothness of soap that’s been blended with the electric blender.
 Not to mention the adrenaline rush of trying to get the soap made before it becomes a brick in your soap pot…

 After about two seconds of stick blending, I add a little bit of wheat bran to this batch.